sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Description of the model:

 - An IT Solution is comprised of 1 or many IT component(s)
-- An IT component is comprised of 1 or many Software which can be either an open source software, a service subscription, a 3rd party COTS or a custom built one.
+- An IT component is comprised of 1 or many Software which can be either an open source software, a service subscription, a third-party COTS or a custom built one.
 - A Software is deployed on an infrastructure that can either be on premise (SSC Data Centres), on a public cloud provider's infrastructure (as a IaaS, PaaS, or SaaS model) or as a hybrid version that combines both on premise and public cloud provider.

 As such, the questions to ask are more akin to:

 - “What software component(s) are required to enable a given capability?”;
 - “For each of those component(s), is the best course of action adopting an open source component, purchasing the rights to use a commercial product or service, or building it internally?”; and
-- “How much organizational risk is the organization willing to delegate to a 3rd party for a product or service (e.g., when the product/service roadmap is not under the organization's control?)”.
+- “How much organizational risk is the organization willing to delegate to a third party for a product or service (e.g., when the product/service roadmap is not under the organization's control?)”.

 In large and complex solutions, these questions shouldn't only be asked at the solution level but also for each component of said solution, taking into account multiple factors and criteria that will be explored below.

 Even when an IT Solution is said to be bought, it is never a plug-and-play situation, whether it consists of COTS or SaaS.
 The organization's IT teams need to acquire, configure and adapt the purchased IT Products to fit with the rest of the organization's IT infrastructure, services, and rules.

-Maintenance of IT Solutions should thus be considered separately from the acquired solution as it may require work from internal staff as well as the involvement of 3rd party personnel, whether it is a vendor or a community in the case of an open source software.
+Maintenance of IT Solutions should thus be considered separately from the acquired solution as it may require work from internal staff as well as the involvement of third-party personnel, whether it is a vendor or a community in the case of an open source software.

-#### Additional considerations<!-- omit in toc -->
+### Contextual Factors<!-- omit in toc -->

+It is important to consider various contextual factors when making decisions, e.g.:

 - Does the organization have the **skill set** and **capacity** to architect, design, build and operate this solution?
+- For a given option, what will be the required **profiles** of resources?
+E.g., building internally will need strong capacity in development and project management, while buying is more dependent on procurement, legal and vendor management.
+One of option over the other does not necessarily equate to a grow or reduction in staff, sometimes it simply means an exchange in internal skills.
+- How can the decision aligns with the organization's **business strategies**?
+E.g., is the direction to further grow internal capacity or outsource some new initiatives to third party integrators?
+Is lead time for delivery of the solution an important factor?

 However, this does not mean that the questions of the precedent section should not be asked subsequently.
 It is possible that the organization does not possess the staff with the required skill set or sufficient capacity to deliver internally the IT Solution at a specific point in time.